Trees for Mediterranean LandscapingIdeas for landscaping with olive trees

 - Ancient Olive Trees in Tiburon, CA - specializes in mature, fruit-bearing trees

-I've always loved the look for olive trees, but now that I've learned about their many benefits of olive trees I'm going to start saving up for a medium sized olive tree of my own.
+I've always loved the look for olive trees, but now that I've learned about their many benefits, I'm going to start saving up for a medium sized olive tree of my own.
 The only problem now is where to plant it...

 See more Landscaping Plants